BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

-# Investigation of Forrest Fires with Google Earth Engine
+# Investigation of Forest Fires with Google Earth Engine

 ## Contents
 ##### 1. Introduction